Gazorkazork/django_be/README.md

 With the adventure game built in previous weeks, you have already created an application containing some of these elements (rooms, descriptions, objects, players, etc.).
 In this project, we will be expanding these worlds to be more interactive, provide new actions for players, display world info on a professional client site, and run the world's server on a hosted site to allow multi-player functionality.

-## Roles
+## Deliverables

-Each team must have a minimum of one Backend and one Frontend developer.
-The responsibilities will be as follows:
+Each team is responsible for building and deploying a functional MUD server, migrating a unique world onto that server, and creating a visualization and navigation client interface.
+We provide starter Django code with much of the server functionality implemented.

-### Backend
+### Server

 #### 1. Learn Django